Marlee Powers: Women's

 After three seasons as a skip, Powers moved to second when she joined the Jessica Daigle rink for the 2023–24 season.
 With third Mary Myketyn-Driscoll and lead Lindsey Burgess, the team won The Curling Store Cashspiel to start the year.
 In October, Myketyn-Driscoll left the team and was replaced by New Brunswick's Katie Vandenborre.
 Leading up to provincials, the team had back-to-back semifinal appearances in Fredericton and Montague, losing out to Heather Smith and Tanya Hilliard.
 At the 2024 Nova Scotia Scotties Tournament of Hearts, Team Daigle had a hot start, winning two straight games to reach the A qualifier.
 They then lost their next three games, eliminating them from contention.
-Following the season, Powers was added to the Christina Black rink as their alternate for the 2024–25 season.
+Following the season, Powers was added to the Christina Black rink as their alternate for the 2024–25 season, although she would rotate with Jenn Baxter at second.
 The team had success in their first season together, winning the Tier 2 event of the 2024 Tour Challenge, qualifying them for the 2024 National Grand Slam, where they lost in the Quarterfinals to Anna Hasselborg.
 Black would also go on to win the 2025 NS Women's Championship, beating clubmate Mackenzie Mitchell in the final, qualifying the team to represent Nova Scotia at the 2025 Scotties Tournament of Hearts.
 At the 2025 Scotties, the Black rink finished 2nd in Pool B with a 6–2 record, and would make it to the semifinals, where she lost to Kerri Einarson 9–8 after a measurement in the 10th end, winning a bronze medal for Nova Scotia.